2023 16th-Annual Meeting of Academy

 Call for Papers, Seminars, & Participation

 OBJECTIVE.
-The Academy of Behavioral Finance & Economics offers a dedicated forum for exchange of research findings and professional advancement related to the fast-growing field of behavioral finance and economics.
+The Academy of Behavioral Finance & Economics offers a dedicated forum for exchange of research findings and professional advancement related to the now well-established field of behavioral finance and economics.
 The objective of the annual conference is to encourage and disseminate research and inquiry in all area of Behavioral Finance & Economics.
-Theoretical, Empirical/Experimental, and Applied works that involve the application of psychology, neuroscience, and all other sciences, to all areas of financial decision-making and practice will be considered for presentation at the conference.
+Theoretical, Empirical/Experimental, and Applied works that involve Theory and Application of all Social Sciences from Political Economy, Psychology, Neuroscience, Anthropology and all other sciences, to all areas of financial decision-making and practice will be considered for presentation at the conference.
 Such works include, but are not limited to, the followings:

 B. CONTRIBUTIONS to ADVANCE OUR UNDERSTANDING and KNOWLEDGE of:

-- Trust, Financial Transactions, Social Capital, Moral Sentiments, Working of Capital Markets;
+- Trust, Financial and Capital Markets, Social Capital, Moral Sentiments and Working of the Market Economy;

 - Venture Startup: Venture Capital; Entry and Exit Processes;